elizeusjunior/App/README.md

 # MyLibrary App Project

-## Purpose of the project
+## Project goal

-My Small Library App is a open-source, personal and educational app to demonstrate the use and integration of modern technologies and frameworks all in one simple application.
+My Small Library App is a open-source, personal and educational app to show and use modern technologies and frameworks all in one simple application.

 Created using Single Page Application (SPA) and Angular 1.6, it connects to a REST Mock Web server with a NO-SQL database;

 ![alt text](https://code-maven.com/img/angularjs.png "AngularJS")

-## Features of the Library
+## Library description

 * All books have values for "title", "author" and "picture" and are stored in an json web-server.
 * There  are functions for adding and removing a book from the library.